 Create a Thorough Record of the Incident

-When dealing with personal injuries cases, it’s very important for you to build a record of the incident for yourself.
+When dealing with personal injury cases, it’s very important for you to build a record of the incident for yourself.
 That way, you have a backup for all your claims when you take the case to court.

 Here are some general guidelines for what to include in your records:

 - Take lots of photos of your injuries, any possible damages to property, and any other relevant details of the scene.
 Be sure they are as bright and clear as possible.
-Avoid using flash unless absolutely necessary.
+Avoid using the flash unless absolutely necessary.

 - Talk to witnesses and get their contact information.
 That way, you’ll be able to contact them and have a record for the courts as well.